aly-ba/DevOpsCulture/README.md

 # DevOpsCulture
-Some Tips &amp; Tracks in DevOps Wolrd
+Some Tips &amp; Tracks in DevOps world